Information to Assist Employees Leaving State Employment

 Information regarding benefits can be accessed by clicking here.

 The Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), entitles an employee to elect continued coverage under the group health plan, if the employee no longer has benefits through ADOA Benefit Options due to a qualifying event.
-COBRA coverage is also available to your spouse and dependent children, provided they were covered by the employee’s plan on the day of the qualifying event.
+COBRA coverage is also available to the employee's spouse and dependent children, provided they were covered by the employee’s plan on the day of the qualifying event.
 The duration of the continuation period varies according to the qualifying event.
 Further information can be accessed by clicking here.

 The employee should contact their retirement system prior to or upon separation to learn about short-term and long-term advantages/disadvantages of leaving contributions on deposit, withdrawing contributions, buying credited service, etc.